okta/okta.github.io/_source/_posts/2018-06-18-spring-boot-angular-auth-code-flow.md

 cf set-env holdings-app OKTA_CLIENT_TOKEN "$OKTA_CLIENT_TOKEN"
 ```

-If you want to force HTTPS on this app, you can change your `SecurityConfiguration` to require a secure channel when the `x-forwarded-proto` header exists.
+If you want to force HTTPS on this app, you can update your `SecurityConfiguration` to require a secure channel when the `x-forwarded-proto` header exists.
 Thanks for [the tip](https://stackoverflow.com/a/50304752/65681) [Stefan Falk](https://stackoverflow.com/users/826983/stefan-falk)!

 ```java
 @Override